ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-sorting/index.md

 };
 </snippet>

 The following example uses this configuration to perform a post-sort on the rows.
+The custom function puts rows with Ireland at the top always.

 <grid-example title='Post Sort' name='post-sort' type='generated'></grid-example>